Design-based finite-sample analysis for regression adjustment: ADDITIONAL DISCUSSION

-\begin{remark}[Relation to classical hat leverages] To prevent confusion, we refer to $\ell_i(\cS)$ as the \emph{$Q$-leverage}.
-It is a directional cosine in $Q$-geometry and is not the diagonal of the OLS hat matrix with intercept.
-When $1^\top X=0$ (so $Q_\cS=M_{X_\cS}$),
+\begin{remark}[Relation to classical hat leverages] The quantity \(\ell_u(\cA)\), which we refer to as the ``\(Q\)-leverage'' (or simply ``leverage''), is a directional cosine in \(Q\)-geometry and is not equal to the diagonal of the OLS hat matrix with intercept, which is commonly referred to as the ``leverage score'' in the regression analysis.
+In the special case \(Q_\cA=M_{X_\cA}\) and \(1^\top X_{\cA}=0\),

 linking our $Q$-leverage to the familiar hat diagonals $h_{ii}$.
-We use “leverage” to denote this $Q$-cosine and retain the classical term “hat leverage” when referring to $h_{ii}(X_{\cS})$. \end{remark}
+We use the term “leverage” to denote this \(Q\)-cosine and retain the classical term “hat leverage” when referring to \(h_{uu}(X_{\cA})\). \end{remark}